Amareteklay/heritage-housing-issues/README.md

 ### Page 4: Project hypotheses and validation
+(**At least 3**)

-* One of the most important attributes that determine the sales price of a house is the property size.
+* 1. One of the most important attributes that determine the sales price of a house is the property size.
 This can include the interior and exterior surface area of the property.
-We hypothesize that houses with a lot of space have higher prices.
+  * We hypothesize that houses with a lot of space have higher prices.

-* The ages of a house and its sales price might be related.
+* 2. The ages of a house and its sales price might be related.
 Specifically, recently built houses are likely to have modern facilities and thus higher sales prices.
+  * We noted that modern houses have higher prices(**Edit later**).

 ### Page 5: Predict price

 * The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.

-### Page 6: PCA

-## Unfixed Bugs
+## 7. Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-## Deployment
+## 8. Deployment
 ### Heroku

 * The App live link is: https://YOUR_APP_NAME.herokuapp.com/